tryzealot/docs/docs/self-hosted/deployment/nomad.md

 First, follow the official tutorial to install [nomad](https://developer.hashicorp.com/nomad/docs/install), this binary file contains the client and server.
 It is recommended to follow the [tutorials](https://developer.hashicorp.com/nomad/tutorials/get-started) to walk through it if you don't know it.

-The following file will create the postgres, redis and zealot services.
+The following file will create the postgres and zealot services.
 For the existing external database and cache services, you can delete the corresponding `port`, `service` and `task` and edit the template variables in the `zealot` task.

 ```hcl title="zealot.nomad"